Sand & Grass Volleyball League Rules

 • Players are free to position themselves anywhere on the court.

-• No restriction exists as to which players may participate in a block or an attack.
+• There are no restrictions on which players may participation in a block or an attack.

-• New 2024 A contact of the ball using the fingers of one or two hands to direct the ball toward a teammate is a set.
-A player may set the ball in any direction toward his/her team’s court.
-Setting over the net for any reason is not allowed and will be considered a fault.
+• A contact of the ball using the fingers of Oen or two hands to direct the ball toward a teammate is a set.

 • All players are on their honor and need to make calls on their side of the court.